oneilsh/SGE_Array/README.md

 #### Submitting a list of commands as an array job to SGE.
 Easily.

 Note: This software is intended for use on the [CGRB](http://shell.cgrb.oregonstate.edu) infrastructure, and may not work well on other SGE installations.
+It comes with no warranty or gaurantee of effectiveness.

 ### Overview